Biocide regulations and testing in the EU

 Various other standardized and modified test methods are also available.
 Do not hesitate to ask our experts for more information.

 EU regulations other than the BPR list the preservatives and disinfectants allowed in specific types of products, such as toys, cosmetics, food, and food contact materials (FCMs).
-The regulations also place limits on acceptable biocide levels in the end product.
+The regulations also limit acceptable biocide levels in the end product.

 Examples of regulated biocides include isothiazolinones, which can be used in toys, cosmetics, and plastic FCMs, but only subject to conditions outlined in the Toy Safety Directive, the Cosmetics Regulation, and the Plastics Regulation, respectively.